 No standpipe or piezometer was installed in the boreholes during this investigation.
-Visual observations of water conditions in boreholes were noted during fieldwork, from June 8 to June 11, 2022.
+Visual observations of water conditions in boreholes were noted during fieldwork, on June 29, 2022.
 This information is provided in the borehole reports in Appendix C.

 Groundwater levels can be expected to fluctuate during periods of heavy precipitation associated with seasonal weather trends, specific rainfall events, site use, adjacent site use, and construction activity.
 Therefore, it is possible that the groundwater levels will be different during the planned work.